 The civil protection activities done by military and civilian agencies vary widely across countries, but there are some similarities.
-Militaries are most often involved in the early stages of emergency response, providing services like firefighting, flood response, and other hazard containment; evacuation, aerial support, temporary construction, and other immediate relief; engineering, and security, as Table 2.2 shows.8 Civilian agencies,9 on the other hand, most often focus on longer-term processes like prevention, preparedness, and recovery.
+Militaries are most often involved in the early stages of emergency response, providing services like firefighting, flood response, and other hazard containment; evacuation, aerial support, temporary construction, and other immediate relief; engineering, and security, as Table 2.2 shows.
+Civilian agencies, on the other hand, most often focus on longer-term processes like prevention, preparedness, and recovery.
 There is wide variation, however, in whether countries' military or civilian agencies (or both) engage in activities related to search and rescue, medical assistance, relief distribution, and infrastructure restoration.
-An exception is seen in Mexico where the military engaged in many activities across all stages of civil protection, from prevention and preparedness to response and recovery, as Table 2.2 shows.
+Exceptions are seen in Mexico- where the military is engaged in many activities across all stages of civil protection, from prevention and preparedness to response and recovery-and in the military's engagement more in preparedness in Bulgaria, Canada, and Switzerland, and in recovery in Bulgaria and Pakistan, as Table 2.2 shows.